Timmy-the-nobody/T-Stamina/README.md

 - Sprint/jump/crouch/punch restrictions on exhaust

 ## 📦 Installation
-- Download LuaRun and add it in the `/Server/Packages/` folder on your server
+- Download T-Stamina and add it in the `/Server/Packages/` folder on your server
 - Then go to `/Server/Config.toml` and add `t-stamina` (or the package name) in the `packages` array.

 ## 🛠️ Configuration